-Property that is taxed as land has a parcel number attached to it—usually an odd-looking number with dots and dashes.
-This is your ID for a wealth of public records about your home.
+Property that is taxed as land always has a parcel number attached to it—usually an odd-looking number with dots and dashes.
+This is your ID that opens the door to a wealth of public records about your home.

 Visit Your County Registry of Deeds

 While you're downtown, stop into the registrar's office and ask to see the tract index or a grantor-grantee index for your house.
-Translated from legalese, this means that you are asking to see a listing of transactions involving your property.
-In addition to providing dates, these records will give you the names of everyone who ever purchased the land your house is on—or whoever filed a lawsuit against it!
+In simple language, this means that you are asking to see a listing of transactions involving your property.
+In addition to providing dates, these records will give you the names of everyone who ever purchased the land your house is on—or whoever filed a lawsuit against it.

 Follow the Paper Trail

 By this time, you probably already have a pretty good idea about the age of your house.
-Research is addictive, however.
+Research is fun, though.
 You may not be able to resist scouting out nuggets of information buried in resources like these: